speckhofer/speckhofer.github.io/_posts/2025-05-18-latex-auto-activating-snippets-in-emacs.md

                (yas-expand-snippet "\\int_{$1}^{$2} $0"))
    ```

-1. Execute the command `doom/reload` and restart Emacs.
+1. Execute the command `doom/reload` (or an equivalent command for your Emacs configuration) and restart Emacs.

-1. To edit the snippets, you can modify the file `laas.el` or change the lines which you have added to `config.el`.
+1. To edit the snippets, you can modify the file `laas.el` and change the lines which you have added to `config.el`.

 ## Snippets list